-St. Brigid is one of Ireland's most loved saints and on February 1st we celebrate her feast day, St. Brigid's Day.
+St. Brigid's Day is an important feast day in Ireland.
+She is one of Ireland's most loved saints and on February 1st we celebrate her feast day, St. Brigid's Day.

 February 1st originally marked the first day of spring in Ireland and the old Celtic festival of Imbolc.
 It marked the beginning of the new farm year.